Federal Elections

 How are Members of Parliament chosen?

-Which of the following are the responsibilities of local government?
+Which of the following are responsibilities of local government?

-Who can ask you about whom you voted for?
+Who has the right to ask you whom you voted for?

 a.
 No one.